denizyennerr/Brazilian_E-commerce_Analysis/README.md

 2. Handling missing values.
 3. Data cleaning and formatting.

+### Database Schema (ERD)

 ### EDA( Exploratory Data Analysis)

-EDA involved exploring the Olist dataset to answer key questions, such as:
+# EDA involved exploring the Olist dataset to answer key questions for order analysis are as such:

-- Examining the distribution of orders on monthly and monthly orders over the years between 2016 to 2018.
+- What does the distribution of orders look like on a monthly basis, and how do monthly order counts vary across the years from 2016 to 2018?
-- After examining the number of orders broken down by order status monthly, are there any months with dramatic decreases or increases?
--

-- How have the order statuses (e.g., delivered, shipped, canceled) varied over the years 2016-2018?
+- How have the order statuses "unavailable" and "canceled" varied over the years 2016-2018?
-- In which regions do users who have more installments for payment primarily live?
+- How have the order status "delivered" varied over the years 2016-2018?
+- After examining the order counts broken down by product category.
+Which categories stand out during special occasions such as Valentine's Day?
+- What is the distribution of order counts based on both the days of the week (e.g., Monday, Thursday) and the days of the month (e.g., 1st, 2nd, etc.)?
+Additionally, how do these patterns differ across different days of the week and dates within a month?

+# EDA involved exploring the Olist dataset to answer key questions for customer analysis is as such:

+- Which cities have customers who make the most purchases?
+Determine the city where each customer places the highest number of orders and conduct the analysis accordingly.

+# EDA involved exploring the Olist dataset to answer key questions for seller analysis are as such:

+- Who are the top 5 sellers that deliver orders to customers most efficiently?
+Bring the top 5 sellers who deliver orders to customers most efficiently?
+Analyze and interpret their order counts along with the reviews and ratings of their products.
 - Which sellers sell products across a wider range of categories?
 Do sellers with a wider range of categories also have higher order counts?

+# EDA involved exploring the Olist dataset to answer key questions for payment analysis are as such:

+- In which regions do users who have more installments for payment primarily live?
+- What is the breakdown of successful orders and total successful payment amounts based on payment methods?
+- What is the distribution of orders based on payment method, specifically comparing single payments versus installments across different product categories?
+Which categories are most frequently paid for in installments?

 ### Data Analysis